【Gokoku-ji Temple summary】

 At the top of the mountain was Sengen Shrine, a shrine of the Fuji faith that worships Mt.

-There are Fuji mounds like this all over Japan, including one at Shinagawa Shrine.
+There are Fuji mounds like this all over Japan, and in Tokyo, there is one at Shinagawa Shrine and Hatomori-Hachiman Shrine.

 【Gokoku-ji Temple GOSHUIN】